Dear Professionals,

 From India, Mumbai

-If an employee is absenting unauthorisedly, please ask him in writing to join the service.
-If he does not then issue a charge sheet, conduct domestic enquiry, award punishment (termination) on the basis of the enquiry report.
+If an employee is absenting unauthorizedly, please ask him in writing to join the service.
+If he does not comply, then issue a charge sheet, conduct a domestic enquiry, and award punishment (termination) based on the enquiry report.

-There are judgments which state that enquiry is essential even when the employee is charged with habitual absenteeism/ absent without permission.
+There are judgments that state an enquiry is essential even when the employee is charged with habitual absenteeism or absent without permission.

 From India, Kolkata